deis/router/README.md

 ```
 59ba57a3628fe04016634760e039a3202036d5db984f6de96ea8876a7ba8a945

-To use a local registry for Deis development:
+To use a local registry for Deis Router development:
     export DEIS_REGISTRY=192.168.99.102:5000/
 ```